mackelab/msne-datascience-2018/README.md

 This is a git repository.
 It contains the course material for the data science fundamentals at TUM.

-You find notebooks with exercises in the `notebook` folder and slides with summaries of lectures in the `slides` folder.
+You find notebooks with exercises in the `notebooks` folder and slides with summaries of lectures in the `slides` folder.

 The course is organized in blocks and sessions and you will find subfolders for